Everything we know about The Rings of Power

 The Rings of Power: Everything we know about The Lord of the Rings prequel series

+The epic drama is set thousands of years before the events of The Hobbit and The Lord of the Rings

-The Lord of the Rings: The Rings of Power – the massive new fantasy series based on the novels of JRR Tolkien – is nearing its September premiere date.
+The Lord of the Rings: The Rings of Power – the massive new fantasy series based on the novels of JRR Tolkien – has officially released.

 The eight-episode Prime Video drama “brings to screens for the very first time the heroic legends of the fabled Second Age of Middle-earth’s history”.